 a parlor with an ornate slate fireplace, dining and breakfast rooms,

 a den/bar where guests can sit and enjoy a glass of wine or beer,

-and a computer with internet access.
 (The inn has wireless internet throughout.)

 Of course, there's also a front porch for stomping off snow in the winter